northeastern-oasis/Workshop-5-Intro-Backend-Development/3-second-node-server/README.md

 - Send back HTML to our client
 - Parse the URL to give a different response

 We will once again be creating a simple server--this time, however, we will be sending back HTML!
-We will also be parsing the user's URL
+We will also be parsing the user's URL.

 ### Task: